chipsalliance/rocket-chip/README.md

     class QuadCoreConfigRBB extends Config(
     new WithJtagDTMSystem ++ new WithNBigCores(4) ++ new BaseConfig)

-To build the configuration we use the command:
+To build the emulator with `DefaultConfigRBB` configuration we use the command:

     rocket-chip$ cd emulator
     emulator$ CONFIG=DefaultConfigRBB make

+We can also build a debug version capable of generating VCD waveforms using the command:

+    emulator$ CONFIG=DefaultConfigRBB make debug

-By default the emulator is generated under the name `emulator-freechips.rocketchip.system-DefaultConfigRBB`.
+By default the emulator is generated under the name `emulator-freechips.rocketchip.system-DefaultConfigRBB` in the first case and `emulator-freechips.rocketchip.system-DefaultConfigRBB-debug` in the second.

+Please note that generated VCD waveforms can be very voluminous depending on the size of the .elf file (i.e. code size + debugging symbols).
+If you need only to execute your program and get output, you may need to strip the .elf file.
+Make sure you keep `tohost` and `fromhost` because these are necessary in the HTIF interface.

 ### 2) Compiling the executable